 What is the Unitarian Universalist Church?

-Often, members of the Unitarian-Universalist church (or UU church) have found a home there, coming from many diverse religions and churches where they were brought up.
+Often, members of the Unitarian-Universalist church (or UU church) have found a home there after coming from many diverse religions and churches where they were brought up.
 It is a great choice for those who perhaps do not wish to abandon their roots, yet are in some way dissatisfied with the church of their upbringing.
 Many others who join a UU church are people who have never been much involved in religion, or who are skeptics, agnostics, humanists, or even atheists!
 What is unique about UU's is that they have chosen their faith, rather than been indoctrinated into it.
-The rich diversity in the UU church is one of its most appealing features, but there is much more to this vibrant and growing church to appeal to the parishioner.
+The rich diversity in the UU church is one of its most enduring features, but there is much more to this vibrant and growing church to appeal to the parishioner.

 History of Unitarianism and Universalism

 The Unitarian-Universalist church was founded in May of 1961, when the Unitarian church and the Universalist church merged into one.
 Both of these Protestant sects had prospered and grown in Europe, the United States, Britain and other countries around the world since their inception in the early centuries of Christianity, when the concepts of Unitarianism and Universalism were embraced by some followers of Christ.
 The term "unitarian" indicates the "oneness" of God.
 In other words, this belief did not adhere to the concept of the Trinity (Father, Son, Holy Ghost), but rather that Jesus was simply sent by God to accomplish a divine mission.
 Universalism refers to the belief that all people will be accepted into heaven, and none condemned to hell.
 These two beliefs were struck down when the Trinity was pronounced as ultimate truth, and those who held unitarian or universalist beliefs were persecuted for centuries as heretics.